YohanReddy/trailblaze/README.md

-# FitQuest - Gamified Fitness Tracking Webapp
+# TrailBlaze - Gamified Fitness Tracking Webapp

-**FitQuest** is your go-to platform for a transformative fitness experience.
+**TrailBlaze** is your go-to platform for a transformative fitness experience.
 Engage in exhilarating fitness activities, conquer daily and weekly challenges, and climb the leaderboards to measure your progress against others.
-Whether you're a seasoned fitness enthusiast or just starting your wellness journey, FitQuest is here to support and inspire you.
+Whether you're a seasoned fitness enthusiast or just starting your wellness journey, TrailBlaze is here to support and inspire you.

 ## 🌟 Frontend Pages